 - Transportable snack.
 These flapjacks are firm enough to transport well in lunch boxes or picnics.

 - Satisfying snack.
-As flapjacks are made with oats they make a filling snack and if you’re desperate for a chocolate hit they satisfy that need too.
+As flapjacks are made with oats, they make a filling snack, and if you’re desperate for a chocolate hit, they satisfy that need too.

 - Adaptable – Do you have serious chocoholics to bake for?
 Then this recipe can be covered in a layer of thick chocolate (or a thin layer) to please everyone.
 However, they’re delicious without this extra addition.